GlacioHack/geoutils/benchmarks/README.md

 ## Organization

-- `workflows/` defines deterministic inputs, combinations of operation/backends and result computation shared by every suite (ASV benchmark + large data tests),
+- `workflows/` defines deterministic inputs, operation methods, calculation engines, chunk strategies, execution modes and result computation shared by every suite (ASV benchmark + large data tests),
-- `asv_suite/operations.py` measures each operation with one fixed configuration of input parameters,
+- `asv_suite/operations.py` measures operations without a dedicated scaling comparison at one fixed configuration,
-- `asv_suite/comparisons.py` measures certain operations across specific input parameters (e.g. raster size) for eager, Dask, Multiprocessing and, when available, GDAL.
+- `asv_suite/comparisons.py` defines one-axis comparisons and generates their valid ASV cases and classes, with fixed Numba worker checks and the GDAL CLI kept as a separate external reference,
-- `asv_suite/render_results.py` renders the ASV raw measurements into implementation comparisons and the two concise graphics used by the documentation,
+- `asv_suite/render_results.py` renders the raw measurements into method, engine, strategy and execution-mode comparisons and the two concise graphics used by the documentation,
 - `gdal_comparison/` contains the GDAL CLI equivalent operations for performance comparison,
 - `test_large_data.py` verifies that every supported Dask and Multiprocessing operation computes correctly without loading the complete raster into memory.